 Maine law provides for a variety of partial exemptions from property tax.
 An exemption will reduce the taxable valuation of your property.
 The Maine Revenue Services web site has all of the applications for these programs.
 State law requires that applications must be received in the Assessor's Office before April 1 in order to be applied to that year's tax bill.

-Homestead Exemption: A reduction of up to $10,000 in the taxable value of your property.
-Applicant is eligible for only one homestead exemption on primary residence, and must have owned the home for at least one year.
+Homestead Exemption: A reduction of up to $20,000 in the taxable value of your property.
+Applicant is eligible for only one homestead exemption on primary residence, and must have owned the home for at least one year before the April 1 of the year the application takes effect.
 Application deadline: April 1 of each year.

 Blind Persons Exemption: A reduction of up to $4,000 in the taxable value of your property.
 Requires a physician to certify applicant is legally blind.
 Application deadline: April 1 of each year.